bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Sebastian Falbesoner: 00:28:46

 Yeah, there is some RPC call, or I think it's an existing RPC call get peer info and for all the v2-p2p connections they would just use, they would just show another field called session ID and this ID you can compare to your other node if you wanted to and if those match then you're sure that there is no one.
-Then you haven't been man-in-the- middle attacked.
+Then you haven't been man-in-the-middle attacked.

 ## Sebastian's approach to contributing to BIP324 and libsecp256k1